AeroWidescreen/NFSCHDReflections/README.md

 - PauseBlur : Blurs the background whenever the game is paused.
 - RealisticChrome : Makes the chrome materiel more reflective.

+## FAQ
+Q: What are the original resolution values?
+A: It varies from game to game.
+For this one it's Road: 320x240, Vehicle: 256x256, Mirror: 512x256, and PIP: 256x256.

+Q: What does "PIP" mean?
+A: Picture-In-Picture.
+It's the box that occasionally appears when racing against a boss character.

+Q: Isn't PauseBlur from Extra Options?
+Why did you add this feature?
+A: I'm the creator of PauseBlur, and since not everyone uses Extra Options, there's no reason why I shouldn't add it.

+Q: Is this compatible with other mods?
+A: I can't make any guarantees.
+It's been tested with Widescreen Fix, Extra Options, Unlimiter, HUD Adapter, and HUD Resizer.
+All texture mods and car mods should work.

+Q: What are the system requirements?
+A: It's difficult to say because it depends on your resolution, settings, and other enhancements being used.
+For 1080p, anything with a GTX 1060 / RX 480, Core i5 / Ryzen 3 should be able to easily run this.

 ## Credits
 [Aero_](https://github.com/AeroWidescreen) : Creator of NFSC HD Reflections.
 [ExOpts Team](https://github.com/ExOptsTeam/) : The project is based on Extra Options and it wouldn't exist without them.